 - Adding a few vegetables and spices to the pork as it cooks increases the flavour of the stock.
 Squeeze the vegetables through a sieve after cooking for extra flavour and goodness.

 - If you are using hard-boiled eggs in the pork pie, be careful where you make the hole in the pastry to pour in the jelly.
-If you make the hole on top of the egg, the egg will get in the way of the funnel prevent the jelly from pouring in (see picture below).
+If you make the hole on top of the boiled egg, the egg will get in the way of the funnel prevent the jelly from pouring in (see picture below).

 Hot water pastry crust